Why Dentists Recommend Different Crown Options & Materials

 Newer Options

-• Lithium Disilicate: Lithium Disilicate is a type of glass ceramic with a natural-looking appearance, strong and durable.
-These materials can be used for multi-unit bridges and implant restorations as well.
+• Lithium Disilicate: This glass ceramic offers a natural appearance and is both strong and durable.
+It’s suitable for multi-unit bridges and implant restorations.

-• E.max: E.max is a lithium disilicate known for its strength, durability, and aesthetic appeal.
-It is also highly resistant to wear and can match the color of your natural teeth.
+• E.max: A type of lithium disilicate, E.max is known for its strength, durability, and aesthetic qualities.
+It’s wear-resistant and can be color-matched to your natural teeth.

 Recommended Reading: Should I get a Second Opinion on Cavities?
 (Potentially Save Thousands)